zakriamansoor47/SLAYER_ZombieRiot/README.md

 # Donate: If you like my work, you can donate to me via [Steam Trade Offer](https://bit.ly/3qDpgPd)

 ## Description:
-Humans need to fight against Zombies by eliminate all of them in that day (in that round) before they can continue on the next level.
+Humans need to fight against Zombies by eliminating all of them in that day (in that round) before they can continue to the next level.
+And be aware, that if you get infected by Zombie you will turn into a Zombie.

 ## Gameplay:
 https://www.youtube.com/watch?v=ys8GR-f7X-U